South Korea: Top Festivals to Check Out When Visiting

 Lantern Displays and Seasonal Magic

 The Jinju Namgang Yudeung Festival is a standout event, featuring thousands of lanterns along the Namgang River.
-This October celebration transforms the city into a glowing wonderland, blending art and tradition4.
+This October celebration transforms the city into a glowing wonderland, blending art and tradition.
 The lanterns, often made from eco-friendly materials, create a magical atmosphere that captivates visitors.

 lantern festival